Counterfactual Visual Explanations: Experiments

 The CUB dataset also comes with dense annotations of bird regions and parts which we use to further analyze our approach.
 First, we compute how often our discriminative regions lie inside the bird segmentations and find that regions in both the images lie inside the bird segmentation 97\% of the times.

 Further, we compute how often our discriminative regions lie near the important keypoints of birds such as neck, crown, wings, legs, \etc provided with the dataset.
 After running our explanation procedure until the model decision changes, we find they are near the keypoints of the bird 75\% of the times in the query image $I$ and 80\% of the times in the distractor image $I'$.
 Our discriminative regions also highlight the same keypoint in both the birds 20\% of the times.
 This shows that our approach often replaces semantically meaningful keypoints between birds -- indicating that the underlying CNN has likely picked up on these keypoints without explicit supervision.
-This is in agreement with prior work ~\cite{Zhou2014ObjectDE,Gonzalez-Garcia2018} that show emergence of semantic detectors in the internal representations of classification networks.